ChatFAQ/ChatFAQ/doc/source/modules/configuration/index.md

 The LLM is configured with the following properties:

 - **name**: Just a name for the LLM.
 - **llm_type**: The type of LLM to use.
-It can be 'OpenAI', 'Local GPU Model' (HuggingFace), 'Local CPU Model (ggml)' or a 'vLLM Client'.
+It can be 'OpenAI', 'Claude', 'Local GPU Model' (HuggingFace), 'Local CPU Model (ggml)' or a 'vLLM Client'.
 Default: 'Local GPU Model'.
 - **llm_name**: The name of the LLM to use.
 It can be a HuggingFace repo id, an OpenAI model id, etc. Default: gpt2.
 - **ggml_llm_filename**: The GGML filename of the model, if it is a GGML model.
 - **model_config**: The huggingface model config of the model, needed for GGML models.